andrewosh/hyperspace-mirroring-service/README.md

 Currently it supports mirroring Hyperdrives and individual Hypercores.
 It doesn't do data-structure detection by looking at Hypercore headers -- you gotta explicitly provide the type.

+As of now, Hyperdrive mirroring doesn't handle mounts.
+Maybe one day

 ## API

 #### `await client.mirror(key, type)`